christinaleo-snowflake/snowflake_purview/modules/module01.md

-## Register Snowflake as a Data Source
+## Set Up Your Snowflake Environment